 National Costume (Project title)

-Within the last two years the Danish government has: - advertised in Lebanese newspapers to warn off refugees, - decided in favor of a “jewelry law” allowing the police to seize jewelry off of refugees, - decided against accepting any more EU refugee quotas, - decided that any person is not to be considered Danish if at least one parent is from a non-Western country no matter their passport or place of birth.
+Within the last two years the Danish government has: - advertised in Lebanese newspapers to warn off refugees, - decided in favor of a “jewelry law” allowing the police to seize jewelry off of refugees, - decided against accepting any more EU refugee quotas, - decided that any person is not to be considered Danish in statistics if at least one parent is from a non-Western country no matter their passport or place of birth.

 It is Made Up, 2017, Ceramic sculptures on used furniture